-My PhD project focusses on sensing central blood pressure (CBP) with advanced imaging and artificial intelligence technologies.
-The aim of the project is to equip cardiologists with a non-invasive and accurate measurement of CBP to reduce patient risk and aid disease stratification.
+My PhD project focusses on cardiac pressure estimation using advanced ultrasound imaging technologies.
+The aim is to equip the cardiologist with non-invasive and accurate measurements of cardiac pressure to aid disease diagnosis and risk stratification.

-Formenti, F., Dockerill, C., Kankanange, L., Zhang, L., Takaishi, T. and Ishida, K. The Effect of Pedalling Cadence on Skeletal Muscle Oxygenation During Cycling at Moderate Exercise Intensity.
+Formenti F, Dockerill C, Kankanange L, Zhang L, Takaishi T and Ishida K. The Effect of Pedalling Cadence on Skeletal Muscle Oxygenation During Cycling at Moderate Exercise Intensity.
 Int.
 J. Sports Med.
-(2019).
+2019; 40(05): 305-311.

 King’s DTP Symposium Image Competition Runner Up – 2022